Beach foods are usually pretty simple, but they still need to be stored correctly if they are going to remain safe to eat throughout the day.

 #3 Finger Foods Rule the Day

-When possible, pack foods for your beach day that can be easily eaten with just your hands.
+Another of our favorite beach hacks for food is when possible, pack foods for your beach day that can be easily eaten with just your hands.
 It’s easier to pass out small plates to pile up with finger foods than it is to also need utensils for those various items.

 Also, when trying to eat food with a utensil, you may need somewhere to set down your plate – and flat, firm surfaces can be hard to find at the beach.
 Do your best to plan a beach snacks finger food menu for your next beach trip so you don’t wind up making things harder than they need to be.